Lufthansa postpones loyalty programme changes until 2022 amid pandemic

 The Lufthansa Miles & More programme has seen some notable changes over the last year, including increased award rates and the removal of hotel transfer options.
-Tuesday, we learned about an additional update coming down the road as of 2021: how you’ll earn elite status.
-The nice thing is that we’re getting over a year’s worth of notice, though whether or not these changes are positive or negative depends on how you typically fly.
+Last year, we learned about an additional update coming down the road: how you’ll earn elite status.
+The coronavirus pandemic delayed those changes, however.

 There’s a lot to unpack here, so let’s dive in.